trzy/Supermodel/Docs/README.txt

 ==============

 This is an early public release of Supermodel.
 It is very much preliminary, alpha version software (hence the 'a' in the version number).
-Development was started in January of 2011 and has focused on reverse engineering aspects of the system that are still unknown.
+Development began in January of 2011 and has focused on reverse engineering aspects of the Model 3 that are still unknown.
 Consequently, many important features, such as a proper user interface, are not yet implemented and game compatibility is still low.